 5.3 Salary Increases

-5.3.1 Salary Adjustments
+5.3.1 Market Adjustments

-Effective the pay period that begins July 30, 2019: The County will increase the A-I Steps of each ESC represented benchmark classification by the percentage specified in Appendix A.1.
+Effective the pay period that begins May 30, 2023, contingent on Board adoption by June 6, 2023: The County will increase the A-I Steps of each ESC represented benchmark classification by the percentage specified in Appendix A.1.
 The County will concurrently increase the A-I Steps of each ESC represented non-benchmark classification salary scale based on the County’s internal salary administration alignments.

-Effective the pay period that begins March 24, 2020: The County will increase the A-I Steps of each ESC represented benchmark classification by the percentage specified in Appendix A.1.
-The County will concurrently increase the A-I Steps of each ESC represented non-benchmark classification salary scale based on the County’s internal salary administration alignments.

 No salaries will be reduced as a result of these adjustments.

 5.3.2 Cost of Living Adjustments

-During the four year Agreement, the County will provide four salary adjustments for ESC represented classifications.
+During the three-year Agreement, the County will provide three salary adjustments for ESD represented classifications.
 The effective dates and amounts of the cost of living adjustments are as follows:

+Effective June 13, 2023: The County will increase by five percent (5%) the A-I Step of each scale in the Salary Table specified in Appendix A and attached to this Agreement.

+Effective April 2, 2024: The County will increase by four percent (4%) the A-I Step of each scale in the Salary Table specified in Appendix A and attached to this Agreement.

+Effective April 1, 2025: The County will increase by four percent (4%) the A-I Step of each scale in the Salary Table specified in Appendix A and attached to this Agreement.

+The following language is for historical reference only and does not apply to salary increases in the 2023-2026 Agreement.
+Any future application of the formula below will be subject to negotiations between the parties.

+During the 2019-2023 Agreement, the County provided four salary adjustments for ESC represented classifications.
+The effective dates and amounts of the cost of living adjustments were as follows:

-Effective August 13, 2019: The County will increase by three percent (3%) the A-I Step of each scale in the Salary Table specified in Appendix A and attached to this Agreement.
+Effective August 13, 2019: The County increased by three percent (3%) the A-I Step of each scale in the Salary Table specified in Appendix A and attached to this Agreement.

-Effective April 7, 2020: The County will increase by three percent (3%) the A-I Step of each scale in the Salary Table specified in Appendix A and attached to this Agreement.
+Effective April 7, 2020: The County increased by three percent (3%) the A-I Step of each scale in the Salary Table specified in Appendix A and attached to this Agreement.

-Effective April 6, 2021 and March 22, 2022: For salary increases for years 3 and 4 of the Agreement, the County will increase the A-I Step of each scale in the Salary Table by at least two percent (2%) and not more than four percent (4%).
-The actual amount of the increase each year within 2% and 4% will be determined by the lesser amount of the two following calculations:
+Effective April 6, 2021 and March 22, 2022: For salary increases for years 3 and 4 of the 2019-2023 Agreement, the County increased the A-I Step of each scale in the Salary Table by at least two percent (2%) and not more than four percent (4%).
+The actual amount of the increase each year within 2% and 4% was determined by the lesser amount of the two following calculations:

 The San Francisco-Oakland-Hayward All Urban Annual Consumer Price Index (CPI-U) issued by the Bureau of Labor Statistics in January 2021 and January 2022 for the preceding December percentage change from December of the prior year.